gradle/gradle/design-docs/testing-improvements.md

 - With `outputPerTestCase` on, output from class level methods (e.g. `@BeforeClass`) is associated with the test class
 - With `outputPerTestCase` on, output from test case level methods (e.g. `@Before`) is associated with the test case
 - With `outputPerTestCase` off, existing output format is unchanged (should be covered by not introducing failures for our existing tests)
+- Output is correctly associated with test cases when test cases within a class are executed in parallel
+- Output is correctly associated with test cases when a test cases logs output from multiple threads

 ## Story: HTML test report shows output per test